-What are the terms and conditions of an employment contract?
+What are the terms and conditions of an Employment Contract?

-These terms and conditions are set out in addition to the employment policies required by law, such as the right to be paid the National Minimum Wage, and the right to paid holidays and sick pay.
+These terms and conditions are set out in addition to the employment policies required by law, such as the right to be paid the National Minimum Wage and the right to paid holidays and sick pay.

 As soon as someone accepts a job offer, they have a contract with their employer.
-Both parties must adhere to the employment contract until it ends, or until the terms of the contract are changed by agreement between the employee and employer.
+Both parties must adhere to the Employment Contract until it ends or until the terms of the contract are changed by agreement between the employee and employer.

-A contract might be broken if either the employee or employer breaches one of the terms of the contract, for example unfair dismissal
+A contract might be broken if either the employee or employer breaches one of the terms of the agreement, for example, unfair dismissal or dismissal without notice.

 Express terms are terms in the contract of employment which have been agreed upon between employee and employer.
 These include:

-- how much the employee will get paid
+- How much will the employee get paid

-- the employee’s hours of work (there is a legal limit for most employees on the maximum number of hours they can work each week)
+- The employee’s hours of work (there is a legal limit for most employees on the maximum number of hours they can work each week)

-- holiday pay (and how much holiday pay the employee is entitled to).
+- Holiday pay (and how much holiday pay the employee is entitled to).

-- sick pay
+- Sick pay

-- redundancy pay
+- Redundancy pay

-- how much notice the employer must give if the employee is dismissed
+- How much notice must the employer give if the employee is dismissed

 Express terms might also be found in: